wework/freeze-tag/README.md

 1. Freeze tag allows for a more "stateless" approach to tagging.

-Tags are never deleted, instead they have an "expired_at" column, which can be updated to make them active or inactive.
+Tags are never deleted, instead they have an "expired_at" column, which can be updated to make them inactive.

 2. The associations are more simple.